keying986-max/resample/README.md

 # GEE Carbon Variable Extraction

 Reproducible Google Earth Engine scripts for extracting and resampling annual environmental variables for carbon sequestration and ecosystem productivity studies.
+All variables are aligned to a 0.1° WGS84 grid using the ERA5-Land spatial resolution as the target template.

 ## Research Motivation